2000 Zhani-Vedeno ambush

-The 2000 Zhani-Vedeno ambush took place on March 29, 2000, when a mechanized column of Russian Interior Ministry troops was ambushed in the southern Vedensky District of Chechnya.
+The 2000 Zhani-Vedeno ambush took place on March 29, 2000, when a mechanized column of special Russian Military Police troops was ambushed in the southern Vedensky District of Chechnya.
 As the result of the attack on the convoy and on Russian relief forces, scores of Russian special police and paramilitary troops were killed or captured.
-37 OMON officers in the column and six in a relief column were killed and 11 more were taken hostage, 9 of whom were executed soon after Russian command refused to swap them for the arrested military officer Yuri Budanov.
+Forty OMON officers in the column and six in a relief column were killed and eleven more were taken hostage, nine of whom were executed soon after Russian command refused to swap them for the arrested Russian commander Yuri Budanov.